How Much RAM Do You Really Need?

 If you’re working professionally with:

-Video editors which work with 4K or higher resolutions can see themselves using up to 32GB of RAM with programs such as Adobe Premiere Pro, After Effects, or DaVinci Resolve.
+Video editors who work with 4K or higher resolutions can see themselves using up to 32GB of RAM with programs such as Adobe Premiere Pro, After Effects, or DaVinci Resolve.

-For large scale projects, which also when you are using multiple resource intensive apps at the same time, 64GB and above isn’t excessive; it may be exactly what you need to prevent your machine from falling over mid project.
+For large-scale projects, and when you are using multiple resource-intensive apps at the same time, 64GB and above isn’t excessive; it may be exactly what you need to prevent your machine from falling over mid-project.

 Example:

-• Software developers that use many VM’s; 32GB+ recommend.
+Software developers that use many VMs; 32GB+ recommended.

 Also, at present, do we have to go that high as in 128GB and above?
 Well, to be honest, for the large part, if you are not putting together a workstation for very specific uses which include things like science simulation or professional film production, that is way beyond what 99.9% of users require.

-It’s true that we tend to think the more we have the better, but at the same time, think of this; empty RAM is just sitting there doing nothing.
-We put out money out for way more than we need often, which is like getting a sports car to run to the grocery store.
+It’s true that we tend to think the more we have the better, but at the same time, think of this: empty RAM is just sitting there doing nothing.
+We put our money out for way more than we need often, which is like getting a sports car to run to the grocery store.
 Sure, it may be exciting, but is it practical?
 Usually not.

 What RAM does one need?